-15 Buying services from Trustees or connected persons
+14 Buying services from Trustees or connected persons

-- 15.1 When buying services from Trustees (or persons or bodies connected to Trustees), in addition to complying with the necessary procedures relating to Related Party Transactions as set out in Appendix 1 where relevant, REAch2 will need to ensure that: - 15.1.1 The contract had been properly procured in accordance with the REAch2 procurement policy; and - 15.1.2 The terms of the academies financial handbook relating to the 'at cost' principle have been complied with - i.e. that the contract is not 'for profit'.
+- 14.1 When buying services from Trustees (or persons or bodies connected to Trustees), in addition to complying with the necessary procedures relating to Related Party Transactions as set out in Appendix 1 where relevant, REAch2 will need to ensure that: - 14.1.1 The contract had been properly procured in accordance with the REAch2 procurement policy supported by a statement of assurance from that individual or organisation to the trust confirming their charges do not exceed the cost of the goods or services, and on the basis of an open book agreement including a requirement for the supplier to demonstrate clearly, if requested, that their charges do not exceed the cost of supply; and - 14.1.2 The terms of the Academy Trust Handbook relating to the 'at cost' principle have been complied with i.e. that the contract is not 'for profit'.
 The 'at cost' requirement applies to contracts for goods and services from a related party exceeding £2,500, cumulatively, in any one financial year.
-For these purposes, where a contract takes the trust's cumulative annual total with the related party beyond £2,500, the element above £2,500 must be at no more than cost. - 15.1.3 Any connected party supplying goods or services to the Trust must complete the statement of assurance as set out in Appendix 2 to confirm that the goods and services are being supplied 'at cost' only.
+For these purposes, where a contract takes the trust's cumulative annual total with the related party beyond £2,500, the element above £2,500 must be at no more than cost. - 14.1.3 Any connected party supplying goods or services to the Trust must complete the statement of assurance as set out in Appendix 2 to confirm that the goods and services are being supplied 'at cost' only.

-16 Reporting and Consequences of Non-Compliance
+15 Reporting and Consequences of Non-Compliance

-- 16.1 Individuals who do not follow this policy may be in breach of their duties and may be subject to internal action within the trust, including being removed from their post.
-In certain circumstances individuals may also subject to external sanction, including being barred from undertaking the role of a company director and in exceptional cases being subject to criminal prosecution. - 16.2 The Education and Skills Funding Agency may also issue a Financial Notice to Improve (FNtI) to the Trust when there is deemed to be irregular use of public funds or inadequate financial governance and management (including breaches of the duties, principles and requirements governing connected party relationships and transactions).
-Failure to comply with an FNtI can, in exceptional circumstances, also result in the termination of our funding agreement(s). - 16.3 If any individual believes anyone within the Trust is undertaking activity that leads to personal gain they should report their concerns to appropriate management, being either the Company Secretary, Head of Internal Audit or via the Trust's Whistleblowing procedure.
+15.1 Individuals who do not follow this policy may be in breach of their duties and may be subject to internal action within the trust, including being removed from their post.
+In certain circumstances individuals may also subject to external sanction, including being barred from undertaking the role of a company director and in exceptional cases being subject to criminal prosecution.

+- The Education and Skills Funding Agency may also issue a Notice to Improve (NtI) to the Trust when there is deemed to be irregular use of public funds or inadequate financial governance and management (including breaches of the duties, principles and requirements governing connected party relationships and transactions).
+Failure to comply with an NtI can, in exceptional circumstances, also result in the termination of our funding agreement(s). - 15.3 If any individual believes anyone within the Trust is undertaking activity that leads to personal gain they should report their concerns to appropriate management, being either the Company Secretary, Head of Internal Audit or via the Trust's Whistleblowing procedure.

-17 Adoption and circulation
+16 Adoption and circulation

-- 17.1 This policy was approved and adopted by a resolution of the Trust Board passed at a meeting held on 12 May 2020 and takes effect from 1 September 2020. - 17.2 This policy shall be circulated to the Trust Board, the Members, the Cluster Boards, LGBs and others at the discretion of the Chair of the Trust Board.
+- 16.1 This policy was approved and adopted by a resolution of the Risk and Audit Committee of the Trust Board passed at a meeting held on DATE TO BE CONFIRMED and takes effect immediately. - This policy shall be circulated to schools, the Senior employees, the Trust Board, the Members, LGBs and others at the discretion of the Chair of the Trust Board.

-18 Review
+17 Review

-18.1 The Trust Board will review this policy annually at the first meeting of the calendar year or as required when statutory guidance is issues
+17.1 The Trust Board will review this policy annually at the first meeting of the calendar year or as required when statutory guidance is issued

-Date of next review: September 2021
+Date of next review: September 2025